pyladies/info/README.md

 # info
 Ask questions to PyLadies!

-If you have any questions about PyLadies and need to get in touch with us, please [open an issue](https://github.com/pyladies/info/issues/new), or navigate through
-[past issues](https://github.com/pyladies/info/issues) and see if similar question has been asked before.
+If you have any questions about PyLadies and need to get in touch with us, please [open an issue](https://github.com/pyladies/info/issues/new), or navigate through [past issues](https://github.com/pyladies/info/issues) and see if similar question has been asked before.

+## About Us
 PyLadies is a global organization, and run by volunteers all over the world.
 By posting your question to this repo, (instead of emailing us privately) you'll not only be helping yourself, but also will be helping future community members who has similar question about PyLadies.

+People who identify as a marginalized gender and are passionate about programming in Python are welcome to join PyLadies as a member.
+For those wishing to support PyLadies that do not identify as a marginalized gender, we welcome allies that aim to empower our mission provided they abide by our [Code of Conduct](https://pyladies.com/CodeOfConduct/).

+### Allyship defined

+For the purposes of this community and [our mission](https://pyladies.com/about/), allyship is defined as an ongoing process of developing practical empathy towards the experiences of others and helping to create a culture and space where we can empower PyLadies in the Python community and the broader tech community.

 # Code of Conduct